-What Happens If You File Income Taxes Late in Canada
+What Happens If You File Taxes Late in Canada

-Individual income tax filers (including sole proprietors and partners), who file their tax returns late and have a balance owing to the Canada Revenue Agency (CRA) will be subject to a late filing penalty, which is:
+What happens depends on whether or not you will end up paying more tax when you file.
+Individual income tax filers (including sole proprietors and partners), who file their tax late and have a balance owing to the Canada Revenue Agency (CRA) will be subject to a late filing penalty, which is:

 Deadlines for Filing Individual Returns

 The deadline for filing an individual tax return is April 30th, unless you or your spouse are self-employed, in which case the deadline is June 15th.
 (Be warned though; you have until then to file your taxes; if a balance is owed it still must be paid by April 30th.)
 If paying a balance by mail, your letter must be postmarked on or before April 30th.

 If your business is a sole proprietorship or partnership your business income is declared on form T2125, which is part of the T1 Personal Income Tax Return.
 The penalties for these types of business owners who file taxes late are the same as they are for individuals, although, as you see above, these business owners have until June 15th to file their taxes.

 The late filing penalties for Canadian corporations are the same as for individuals (as listed above).
 The deadlines for filing corporate (T2) returns are within six months of fiscal year end but any taxes owed must be paid within two months of fiscal year end or three months if:

 Keep in mind that all corporations in Canada need to file an annual T2 return, whether the business is inactive or not.
 The only way to avoid filing an annual return is to formally dissolve the corporation.
 Historically the CRA has tended to be lenient about applying late filing penalties to Canadian-resident corporations when there is no tax owing.
 For non-resident corporations, the penalty is frequently applied even if no tax is owing.